PunchThrough/Zombeacon/readme.md

 ```

-The general steps are:

-1. Get the beacon count.
-2. Determine the nearest beacon, which is always the first one in the list.
+The code above gets the beacon count and grabs the first beacon from the list which is always the one closest to us.
-3. Change the opacity of our zombie image by

 Now that we have a CLBeacon object, we can query it for an approximate distance to us by using the CLBeacon accuracy property.
 We're using the distance in our code to set the opacity of the zombie hand that's used as our image background.
 The opacity gives a sense of distance to sensed zombeacons: